 4. Commitment to student and community education

-The Tribal Sovereignty Institute (TSI) is primarily known for short course certificates (such as the Tribal-State Relations Training program and CTAG-Certificate in Tribal Administration and Governance), applied research (such as the forthcoming Tribal Administration Handbook), and serving as a hub for tribal-university engagement and partnerships.
+The Tribal Sovereignty Institute (TSI) primarily offers short course certificates (such as the Tribal-State Relations Training program and CTAG-Certificate in Tribal Administration and Governance), applied research (such as the Tribal Administration Handbook), and serving as a hub for tribal-university engagement and partnerships.

-As required by Minnesota Statute 10.95, Minnesota Tribal-State Relations Training (TSRT) prepares state agency employees with the knowledge and tools to consult with tribes on matters of mutual interest.
-Participants learn departmental expectations, executive orders as they change with each administration, and ways to promote state-tribal agreements.
+As required by Minnesota Statute 10.65, the Tribal-State Relations Training (TSRT) prepares state agency employees with the knowledge and tools to consult with tribes on matters of mutual interest.
 The mission of the TSRT is to provide training and education for Minnesota state employees about American Indian tribal governments, histories, cultures, and traditions in order to empower state employees to work effectively with American Indians, and promote authentic and respectful relationships between state agencies and American Indian tribes.
+This short course certificate program is made possible by a partnership between the Minnesota Department of Transportation and UMD and is endorsed by the Minnesota Indian Affairs Council.

 Certificate in Tribal Administration and Governance (CTAG) is a 6-month three-phase program aimed at building foundational knowledge and skills within the civil service ranks of tribal nations.
 It features a summer academy on tribal sovereignty and governance management, collaborative project-based peer mentoring, a fall symposium on applied governance, and a winter retreat focused on problem-based learning.